Bargo727/CellAlignment/README.md

 # CellAlignment
 The names of the files given in this repository correspond to the analogous figures in the paper "Boundary-Driven Emergent Spatiotemporal Order in Growing Microbial Colonies".
 Simply open the code, run it on the proper program, and the figures should emerge.

+#fig2
+The files in this folder are written in C++ and are especially written for Qt Creator.
+One needs to download _gro_ software along with these files in order for it to run properly.
+These are available open source.

+#fig3 and 4
+These files contain MATLAB code.
+Simply run them.